Battlefield 2042: Critical response

 Electronic Gaming Monthly gave the game five out of five stars, writing: "Battlefield 2042 brings the sandbox back to the series in bold and controversial ways.
 The new Specialist system might seem like sacrilege at first, but it opens up gameplay opportunities that weren't possible in previous titles.
 The massive, well-designed maps offer plenty of room for experimentation and emergent stories, and the modes are a blast."
 Hardcore Gamer summarized its 3/5 review by saying: "Battlefield 2042 should have been a triumphant return of the franchise and developer.
 In some respects, Battlefield 2042 delivers on its promises thanks to fantastic gameplay, a suite of new features and improvements, and a presentation that looks as good as it plays.
 Unfortunately, the game falls short just as much, if not more."

 Jordan Devore of Destructoid wrote, "Battlefield 2042 feels like it could become a cool game, but it's tantalizingly out of reach today.
-There's enough promise with the satisfying-when-it-works gunplay, large-scale chaos...It didn't have to be this way though."
+There's enough promise with the satisfying-when-it-works gunplay, large-scale chaos [...]
+It didn't have to be this way though."
 GamesRadar+ praised Battlefield 2042's All-Out War, the visuals, and the Portal mode, but criticized the Hazard Zone mode and the removal of classes.
 IGN thought similarly, concluding, "For a game claiming to be the future of Battlefield, 2042's impressive Portal options make it clear that it doesn't stack up to the past.
 Instead, it's those same customization tools that could come to define it in time."
 GameSpot felt the game had a lot of variety but that many of the glitches hampered the experience, especially on PC.
 Christian Vaz of PCGamesN gave the game a 7/10 and criticized it for feeling rushed, stating, "This near-future sequel has all the components it needs to become a classic entry in the multiplayer series, but it feels like 2042 is many updates away from reaching its full potential."

-Phil Iwaniuk writing for The Guardian gave the game two out of five stars, feeling that 128-player matches were too chaotic and granted little accomplishment for individuals while noting criticism of the game's multiple bugs and netcode issues.
+Phil Iwaniuk writing for The Guardian gave the game two out of five stars, feeling that 128-player matches were too chaotic and granted little accomplishment for individuals, while noting criticism of the game's numerous bugs and netcode issues.
 VG247's Sherif Saed also criticized the game's bugs and poor technical state, adding that many of the same bugs had been present in recent Battlefield games.
 Chris Jarrard of Shacknews described the game's Specialist system as "befuddling" and described maps as "uninspiring" and "painful to traverse" on foot, further criticizing technical issues.
 Writing for Push Square, Liam Croft compared the game to a starter meal, stating that what the game offered at launch was too little for the asking price.